MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-hololens-thermal-adjusting.md

 ![Screenshot of HoloLens message showing that device is continuing to heat up.](media/hololens-thermal-warning-2.JPG "Screenshot of HoloLens message showing device is continuing to heat up")

-If the device reaches a critical temperature, you'll see a warning that outgoing video has been disabled.
+If the device reaches a critical temperature, you'll see a warning that outgoing video for calling has been disabled.

 ![Screenshot of HoloLens message showing device has reached critical temperature.](media/hololens-thermal-warning-3.JPG "Screenshot of HoloLens message showing device has reached critical temperature")

 If you attempt to activate video after it has been disabled, you'll see a message that says outgoing video is unavailable.

-When the device returns to an optimal operating temperature, you'll see a message that says outgoing video quality has been restored.
+When the device returns to an optimal operating temperature, you'll see a message that says outgoing video quality for calling has been restored.

 ![Screenshot of HoloLens message showing outgoing video has been restored.](media/hololens-thermal-warning-normal.JPG "Screenshot of HoloLens message showing outgoing video has been restored")